kubetail-org/flaskapp/README.md

 ## Config Variables

-webapp can be configured using the following environment variables:
+flaskapp can be configured using the following environment variables:

 Name          | Description                 | Default | Required
 ------------- | --------------------------- | ------- | -------